 “How the heck do you forget about an entire city?”

 Olesm shrugged helplessly as he considered his next move.
 Erin waited to see whether he thought losing the bishop or the knight was a better idea.
 True, traditional thought on the matter said that bishops were more valuable over time, but the knight could threaten her king.
 Until she took it out with a little trap with a knight and her queen, that was.

 “It surprised the Captain as much as everyone else.
 I mean, it was a fluke discovery.
 We were looking for something that might identify the species of monster Skinner was, and then we found a nearly complete map and some ruined texts in a book.”

 Ceria watched as Olesm carefully saved his bishop from certain doom.
 Erin snatched away his knight and began advancing on Olesm’s king as they talked.

 It had been a long time since either Olesm or Erin had played chess.
-So both had taken the time to play a few games after all they’d established that a second Skinner was not about to rip their faces off.
+So both had taken the time to play a few games after they’d established that a second Skinner was not about to rip their faces off.

 Really, Olesm could have waited until tomorrow.
 But since sleep was pretty much out after Ceria’s nightmare, they’d stayed up, fortified by hot food and games of chess.
 Well, Olesm and Erin played chess.
 Ceria just watched.